CursedToxic/11ASE_Task-1/PROJECT_DEVELOPMENT.md

 The user needs to be able to easily navigate the application even if they have never encountered it before, hopefully even without the guide.

 **Inputs & Outputs:**\
-inputs: text containing the city
-outputs: weather for that city, this includes the temperature in degrees celsius and the weather description e.g. partly cloudy.
+The user inputs text containing the location that they would like to find the weather for.
+The outputs are the weather for that city, including the temperature in degrees celsius and the weather description e.g. partly cloudy, this shall be done by fetching and outputting data from the API.
-inputs: buttons
-outputs: fetch and output data from the API.

 **Core Features:**\
 The program needs to accept user input so that they can enter the name of a valid city.
 Another aspect of function is the ability to detect invalid places so that the weather data that is displayed is as accurate as possible so that the user experience will not be negatively affected.The user needs to also be able to search for the place with a button once they have entered the name of the desired place into the search box (this would be preffered if the user could also press ENTER for the same function).